tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 ## Why Manjaro?

+### Before following my instructions on installing the actual OS

+The next sections are put together from a variety of sources.
+This guide mainly covers how to configure Manjaro post-installation.
+If you want to follow a different guide on installing the OS itself, skip the next 2 sections and I would recommend this guide: https://www.lifewire.com/dual-boot-linux-and-mac-os-4125733

-## How do I create a partion, what is a partion and do you have an ASCII potato?
+## How do I create a partion, what is a partion and can I have an ASCII potato?

                                   ▒▒▒▒▒▒▒▒▒▒▒▒▒▒░░
                               ▓▓▓▓████████████████▓▓▓▓▒▒